Zombie Prom: Act II

 Prom night arrives, and the students marvel at how the school has been decorated ("Isn't It?").
-Toffee approaches Jonny, who has snuck into the prom, and tells him that she'll always be with him.
+Toffee approaches Jonny, who has snuck into the prom, and tells him that she will always be with him.
 They dance and continue to profess their love for each other ("Forbidden Love").
 However, Jonny is then caught by Miss Strict, who stops everything to kick him out.
 Before she can do so, Eddie Flagrante appears in order to confront Miss Strict about her secrets and her hostility towards Jonny, but she refuses to explain herself ("The Lid's Been Blown").
 Pushed by Flagrante, Miss Strict reveals her past ("Delilah's Confession"); despite her mother's warnings, she had been dating "a boy from the wrong side of the tracks" - Flagrante.
 On the evening of her own prom, she and Flagrante drove around before stopping off an old highway and slept together, resulting in Miss Strict becoming pregnant.
 Once her parents found out, she was sent to a home for unwed mothers in Santa Fe, New Mexico to give birth.
 Her son was taken away to an orphanage, and Miss Strict was never able to identify the child.
 Flagrante, who had investigated the orphanage, reveals that Jonny is their long-lost son and proposes to Miss Strict.
-Overjoyed, Miss Strict allows the prom to continue and permits Jonny to come back to school.
-The students reflect on how their realities are so much different than their dreams, but still life's worth living, and Toffee and Jonny have one more dance before the curtain drops ("Zombie Prom").
+Overjoyed, Miss Strict allows the prom to continue and permits Jonny to return to school.
+The students reflect on how their realities are so much different than their dreams, but life remains worth living, and Toffee and Jonny have one more dance before the curtain drops ("Zombie Prom").